The Nottingham Industrial Museum Board of Directors and a team of regular volunteers manage the museum and plan its future.

 - Survey our visitors to learn about their visit to the museum and what we can do better.

 - Raise funds to support restoration projects and cover our running costs.

 - Make the museum more ‘clean and green’, including eco-friendly lighting and heating.

-- Encourage family visits, by continuing our ‘Kids in Museums’ manifesto and offering a range of children’s hands-on activities and events.
+- Encourage family visits, by continuing to offer a range of children’s hands-on activities and events.

 - Offer excellent value for money, including free entry for all children, concession discounts and annual free entry days for all.
 Nottingham has many areas of social and economic deprivation whose residents do not visit local cultural and heritage organisations due to worries about cost.
 We will engage with those communities.

 - Connect with the community by hiring our spaces to local clubs and societies at discounted rates.
 We will also offer evening and weekend events to attract visitors with niche interests.